Arlodotexe/OwlCore.Storage/README.md

 }
 ```

+> **Note** `IAddressableFile` and `IAddressableFolder` are included out of the box to avoid requiring a generic check when implementing/consuming.

 ## Storage properties

+> **Note** A standard for basic file properties is being discussed in the UWP Community [on Discord](https://discord.com/channels/372137812037730304/1087750145950625823)

 "Storage properties" are the additional information about a resource provided by most file systems.
 It's everything from the name to the "Last modified" date to the Thumbnail, and the majority of them can change / be changed.